 Volunteers are selected by their peers to serve on the board for two year periods.

 Board members lead fundraising events throughout the year and ultimately make the decision where the money raised should be allocated within the hospital.
 An average of $10,000 is raised annually for use in projects such as the renovation of the hospital’s lobby, the purchase of three Stratus video language interpreters and donations to the hospital’s upcoming simulation laboratory to be used for training.

 The board also provides two scholarship opportunities to area high school students entering the healthcare field.
 Applications are reviewed based upon GPA requirements and the individual’s contributions to their community.

-2018 Board Members are Jim Snowden, President; Debra Rogers, Vice-President; Florence Stubblefield, Treasurer; Brenda Cole, Secretary; and Debbie Widener, Corresponding Secretary.
-Collectively, these board members have served MHHS as volunteers for 42 years – Stubblefield serving for 24 years alone.
+2019-2021 Board Members are Debra Rogers, President; Brenda Cole, Vice-President; Florence Stubblefield, Treasurer; Linda Schultz, Secretary; and Debbie Widener, Corresponding Secretary.
+Collectively, these board members have served MHHS as volunteers over 40 years – Stubblefield serving for 26 years alone.